It Starts with Culture

 Give your team valuable insight into your safety culture!
 Ensure industry-leading safety behavior, above and beyond baseline compliance, is practiced on your railroad by scheduling a Safety Culture Assessment (SCA).

-The SCA is conducted onsite by a team of Short Line Safety Institute professionals and combines an online employee survey, onsite employee interviews, safety documents reviews and field observations.
+The SCA is conducted onsite by a team of SLSI professionals and combines an online employee survey, onsite employee interviews, safety documents reviews and field observations.

-At the conclusion of the SCA, railroad management will receive an in-depth evaluation of performance on their railroad, reviewed using the Ten Core Elements of a Strong Safety Culture, as adopted by the Department of Transportation’s Safety Council.
+At the conclusion of the SCA, railroad management will receive an in-depth evaluation of the safety culture on their railroad, reviewed using the Ten Core Elements of a Strong Safety Culture, as adopted by the Department of Transportation’s Safety Council.

-In addition, the Short Line Safety Institute team will provide resources and tools to address areas of opportunity on the railroad.
+In addition, the SLSI team will provide resources and tools to address areas of opportunity on the railroad.

 An Assessment is: